ndicandia98/academy-training/README.md

 * [MongoDB](https://www.mongodb.com/try/download/community) - for Database
 * [Postman](https://www.postman.com/) - for API
 * [Robo 3T](https://robomongo.org/) - for DB Management
-)

 ## First phase 1️⃣

-_In this part of the training you are going to
+_In this part of the training you are going to get involve with the product and understand how it works_

+* Small talk about CEB and LMS
+* Show test sites: CEB, Course builder and Course flow
+* Scaffolding, monorepo, tecnologies
+* Ways to run sites: independent or docker

+### Homework

+_Clone repositories run them and use .env files_

 go to LMS [repo](https://github.com/cebroker/lms) and clone.